Spatial-Angular Attention Network for Light Field Reconstruction: Introduction

-For the network training, we propose a spatial-angular perceptual loss that is specifically designed for the high-dimensional light field data (Sec. \ref{Sec:training}).
-Rather than computing the high-level feature loss~\cite{dosovitskiy2016generating, Johnson2016Perceptual} by feeding each view in the light field to a 2D CNN (e.g., the commonly-used VGG~\cite{simonyan2015very}), we pretrain a 3D auto-encoder that considers the consistency in both the spatial and angular dimensions of the light field.
+For network training, we propose a spatial-angular perceptual loss that is specifically designed for the high-dimensional light field data (Sec. \ref{Sec:training}).
+Rather than computing the high-level feature loss~\cite{dosovitskiy2016generating, Johnson2016Perceptual} by feeding each view in the light field into a 2D CNN (e.g., the commonly-used VGG~\cite{simonyan2015very}), we pre-train a 3D auto-encoder that considers the consistency in both the spatial and angular dimensions of the light field.
+In summary, we make the following contributions\footnote{The source code is available at \url{https://github.com/GaochangWu/SAAN}.}: \begin{itemize} \item A spatial-angular attention module that perceives correspondences non-locally on the epipolar plane; \item A multi-scale reconstruction structure for efficiently performing the non-local attention in the low spatial resolution feature space while also preserving high frequencies; \item A spatial-angular perceptual loss specifically designed for high-dimensional light field data. \end{itemize}

 We demonstrate the superiority of the SAA-Net by performing extensive evaluations on various light field datasets.
-The proposed network presents high-quality DSLF on challenge cases with both non-Lambertian effects and large disparities, as illustrated in Fig. \ref{fig:Teaser} (bottom).
-In summary, we make the following contributions\footnote{We will release the source code of this work upon acceptance.}: \begin{itemize} \item A spatial-angular attention module that perceives correspondences non-locally in the epipolar plane; \item A multi-scale reconstruction structure for efficiently performing the non-local attention in the low spatial scale while also preserving the high frequencies; \item A spatial-angular perceptual loss specifically designed for the high-dimensional light field data. \end{itemize}
+The proposed network presents high-quality DSLF on challenging cases with both non-Lambertian effects and large disparities, as illustrated in Fig. \ref{fig:Teaser} (bottom).